zacharysgoldberg/ChatApp/README.md

 ## Disclaimer:

-ChatApp may not boast a cutting-edge web design, but it does have a backend designed and optimized for security and scalability.
+ChatApp's backend is designed and optimized for security and scalability.
 The project delivers robust functionality and performance rather than visual flair.
 However, future updates are planned to enhance the user interface, making it more accessible across various devices, including mobile devices.
 ### Live Link: [https://chatapp-xm1b.onrender.com](https://chatapp-xm1b.onrender.com)